 For instance, the number 4 is a single digit, so it is 1 figure.
 The number 53 is 2 digits, so it has 2 figures.

 What is 6 figures a year?

-Well, a six-figure income means that there are six digits in the number.
-Therefore, that would range from $100,000 to $999,999.
+Well, six figures means that there are six digits in the number.
+Therefore, a 6-figure salary ranges from $100,000 to $999,999.
 That’s one hundred thousand to nine hundred and ninety-nine thousand (and change) per year.

 It is just one digit away from a million dollars!

 Mid six figure: 333,334 to 666,667

 How much is 5 figures?